papaemmelab/cookiecutter-toil/{{cookiecutter.project_slug}}/.github/CONTRIBUTING.md

 ## Development

-Set up for local development:
+Follow these steps for local development:

+1. Bet you've read the [Zen Of Python].

 1. Clone your {{cookiecutter.project_slug}} locally: